WARNINGS: INCREASED MORTALITY IN ELDERLY PATIENTS WITH DEMENTIA-RELATED PSYCHOSIS and SUICIDAL THOUGHTS AND BEHAVIORS

 Dysphagia: Esophageal dysmotility and aspiration have been associated with antipsychotics.
 Antipsychotic drugs, including VRAYLAR, should be used cautiously in patients at risk for aspiration.

 Drug Interactions: Strong CYP3A4 inhibitors increase VRAYLAR concentrations, so VRAYLAR dose reduction is recommended.
 Concomitant use with CYP3A4 inducers is not recommended.

-Adverse Reactions: In clinical trials, the most common adverse reactions (≥5% and at least twice the rate of placebo) are listed below:
+Adverse Reactions: The most common adverse reactions in clinical trials ( 5% and at least twice the rate of placebo) are listed below: